 The government would then repay the loan in equal instalments (annuity) over eight years from the time a given road is completed.

-In October last year, during a state visit of South African President Jacob Zuma, a group of global investors led by the DBSA committed to invest Sh196 billion into the Lapsset project.
+In October 2016, during a state visit of South African President Jacob Zuma, global investors led by the DBSA pledged to invest Sh196 billion into the Lapsset project.

 DBSA, wholly owned by the government of South Africa, has previously arranged funding for projects in energy, water, ICT and transport sectors across Africa.

-The Lamu corridor project, which was commissioned by former President Mwai Kibaki in 2012, is expected to open up Kenya’s northern frontier for more trade and investment.
+The Lamu corridor project, which was commissioned by President Mwai Kibaki in 2012, is expected to open up northern Kenya for more trade and investment.

-The Treasury has allocated Sh10 billion to the port project in the next financial year to finance the on-going construction of the first three berths, with the works now 20 per cent complete.
+The Treasury has allocated Sh10 billion to the port project in the next financial year to finance the on-going construction of the first three berths.

-“We expect the construction of the first berth of the Lamu port to be completed by June 2018, with the second and third coming through in 2019 and 2020 respectively,” said Mr Nyakera.
+Construction of the first berth of the Lamu port is expected to be completed by June 2018, with the second and third coming through in 2019 and 2020 respectively.